lizard-demon/bhopblox/README.md

 ### Getting Started
 1. **Find bhopblox**: Look for bhopblox posts in your Reddit feed or visit the development subreddit
 2. **Launch the App**: Click the "Play" button on the splash screen when you see a bhopblox post
-3. **Enter the CRT Interface**: You'll be immersed in a complete retro-futuristic CRT monitor experience
+3. **Enter the Block Interface**: You'll be immersed in a complete Minecraft-style block world experience
-4. **Experience the Atmosphere**: Enjoy the clean interface design and generative ambient music
+4. **Experience the Atmosphere**: Enjoy the authentic block textures and generative ambient music

-### The Retro-Futuristic CRT Interface
+### The Minecraft-Style Block Interface

-The game presents itself as a complete CRT monitor simulation with authentic retro aesthetics:
+The game presents itself as an authentic Minecraft-style interface with pixelated block aesthetics:

-#### CRT Monitor Elements
+#### Block World Elements
-- **Authentic CRT Styling**: Complete monitor bezel and screen simulation with glass panel effects
+- **Authentic Block Styling**: Complete Minecraft-style dirt/grass background with repeating block patterns
-- **Clean Interface Design**: Minimalist approach focused on world selection and navigation
+- **Pixelated Interface Design**: Minimalist approach focused on world selection with authentic block textures
-- **Stone Panel Interface**: Elegant stone-textured panels with 3D styling effects
+- **Stone Panel Interface**: Elegant stone-textured panels with authentic Minecraft 3D block styling effects
-- **Retro Typography**: Orbitron and Exo 2 fonts for authentic retro-futuristic styling
+- **Block Typography**: Courier New monospace fonts for authentic blocky game styling

 #### Main Interface Elements
-- **Title Display**: "VOXEL WORLD" title with yellow/green glowing effects in retro styling
+- **Title Display**: "VOXEL WORLD" title with yellow/green glowing effects in Minecraft styling
 - **Dimension Selection**: "◦ SELECT DIMENSION ◦" header introduces the world browser with diamond symbols
-- **Stone Panel Interface**: Stone-textured panels with authentic 3D borders and clean styling
+- **Stone Block Interface**: Stone-textured panels with authentic Minecraft 3D block borders and pixelated styling
-- **Initialize Button**: "INITIALIZE WORLD" button with retro button styling and hover effects
+- **Initialize Button**: "INITIALIZE WORLD" button with authentic Minecraft block button styling and hover effects
-- **System Status**: "● SYSTEM READY" indicator with green status dot and clean text
+- **System Status**: "● SYSTEM READY" indicator with green status dot and block-style text

 ### Step-by-Step World Browsing Process